The Most Important Formula in Klipfolio

 X Axis

-This is a “Reference” (more on this later) to the X Axis of the Klip, containing various States in the US.
-Think of it as a long list of values.
+This is a reference to the X axis of the Klip, containing various states in the U.S. Think of it as a long list of values.

 Parameter Two: